santhosh-patchigolla/Docker/README.md

 ContainerD:
 USing this function we give feature to the container.Such as api to upload the images,APIs to download the images.

+docker run containername (to run the container)

+docker run -d containername (Which will run the background by detaching the from the terminal)

 _____________________________________
 patchigolladurgesh UN
 you know  Password